 You’re in your 40s.
 You have settled into your career.
-If you have children, you are watching them grow and you are in a busy routine that works for you.
+If you have children, you’re watching them grow and you’re in a busy routine that works for you.

 As we enter mid-adulthood, we become more prone to risk of disease.
 Degenerative disease is no longer something in the far-off future, but something we have to consciously avoid by making changes in our diet and lifestyle.

 But how do you maintain your health while also balancing so many different obligations?
 All it takes is setting aside a few hours to see your doctor for a checkup.

 But what happens in this process?
 What are they looking for?
 We reached out to one of our most trusted resources on the topic.

 When you’re in your 40s, the first thing your primary care physician is going to want to check is your risk for heart disease.
 The goal here is to prevent cardiovascular disease and reduce the risk of a myocardial infarction, also known as a heart attack.

-If anything looks out of the ordinary, physicians like Rose Taroyan will be able to provide you with tips and instructions on how to keep it under control.
+If anything looks out of the ordinary, your physician will be able to provide tips and instructions on how to manage any health concerns.

-If you are a man in between the age of 45-79, your primary care physician is going to prescribe aspirin to you to help prevent cardiovascular disease.
+If you’re a man, between the ages of 45-79, your primary care physician may recommend medications, like aspirin, to help prevent cardiovascular disease.

 2. Diabetes screening

 After your heart is checked, the next thing your primary care physician will do is screen you for diabetes.
 This goes on regularly from the ages of 40 to 70.
 There are many risk factors for diabetes, such as being overweight, obese or experiencing hypertension or hyperlipidemia.

-Based on your results, your doctor will be able to help provide you with treatment options.
+Based on your results, your doctor will be able to provide treatment options.

 3. Dyslipidemia screening

-Your primary care physician will then do a screening for dyslipidemia.
-It means checking for an abnormal amount of cholesterol or fat in the blood.
+Your primary care physician will also do a screening for dyslipidemia, a condition characterized by abnormal concentrations of lipids or lipoproteins in the blood.
+Screenings for dyslipidemia are also based on age and gender.

 4. BMI evaluation